 Yes.
 All car batteries installed by FastFix on a petrol vehicle comes with a 12-month warranty.
 Car batteries installed on a diesel vehicles come with a 6-month warranty.

 The warranty is against manufacturers defects.

 Standard warranty terms and conditions can be found on the warranty card that we issue at the end of the car battery replacement process.

 Call our Hotline at Tel: 81145500 giving us your original FastFix invoice/receipt number and date of original installation.
 For full details, click here to go to our Warranty Claim page.

 Yes.
 FastFix is a ACRA registered company and we issue official receipts for all car battery replacements.

-All popular makes and models.
 We serve all popular and common makes and models of vehicles from sedan cars to SUVs, MPVs, vans and even lorries.
 We are familiar with all the Japanese, Korean and continental makes.
 These include Alfa Romeo, Audi, BMW, Chevrolet, Citroen, Daihatsu Dodge, Ferrari, Fiat, Ford, Geely, Hafei, Honda, Hyundai, Jeep, Kia, Lexus, Mazda, Mercedes, Mini, Mitsubishi, Nissan, Opel, Perodua, Peugeot, Proton, Renault, Saab, Subaru, Suzuki, Toyota, Wuling, Volkswagen, Volvo.